Complaints Procedure for Finchley Man with Van and Rubbish Removal Services

 Escalation and review: If a complainant is unhappy with the outcome, they may request an internal review by a senior manager.
 The review will examine the original investigation for completeness and fairness.
 The request for review should outline the grounds for appeal and any new evidence.
 Reviews will be completed within an agreed additional period and the final decision will be documented.

-Team meeting discussing quality improvements from complaint trends Monitoring and continuous improvement: The complaints process is monitored to ensure compliance with internal standards.
+Monitoring and continuous improvement: The complaints process is monitored to ensure compliance with internal standards.
 Regular reporting examines trends across removals and rubbish removal services, response times, and the effectiveness of remedies.
 Learning from complaints is part of the company's commitment to quality, and where systemic issues are identified, corrective actions are implemented and reviewed for effectiveness.

 Final notes: This procedure is intended to be transparent, accessible and fair.
 It describes the steps the company will take to handle disputes without reference to external contact channels.
 If a resolution cannot be reached internally, the complainant may choose to explore independent dispute resolution options available in the sector.
 The company commits to cooperating in good faith with any external reviews while protecting customer data and the integrity of its operations.